kevinkosterr/vue3-form-generator-docs/guide/introduction/getting-started.md

 :::

 Now, to start using the components you'll need to install the plugin inside your main file.
+By default, the components are completely un-styled.

 ::: code-group
 ```javascript [main.js]